shilpan/FBTimer/readme.md

 * Select the FBTimer folder
 * Start Facebook!

-How do I install this?
+Who is this for?
 -------------------------
-For people who simply like to know how much time they spend on Facebook.
+For people who simply like to know how much time they spend on Facebook at a stretch.

 Is it ready to be exported as a plugin?
 -------------------------------